What is this blog about?

 And as a last resort, screenshots from the films or episodes themselves are used too, if there's little or no behind the scenes images that screenshots are the only way to go, but the language of filmmaking often means it's not the best view of a makeup or creature suit!

-No ownership is claimed on *any* images on the blog, and this entire project is just a hobby project for fun.
+No ownership is claimed on *any* images on the blog, which is entirely just a hobby project for fun.
 Or at least scratching an obsessive itch.

 No comments: